All Books

 by John Wooden, Jay Carty

-Build a life of character and achievement using a legendary coach's model.
+Build a life of character and achievement using a legendary coach's framework.

 Key Takeaways

-• True success is peace of mind from becoming your best self.
+• True success is peace of mind from knowing you did your absolute best.

-• Start with foundational blocks like industriousness and enthusiasm.
+• Master 15 foundational virtues like industriousness, friendship, and enthusiasm.

 Who Should Read